The Power of Contrast for Feature Learning: A Theoretical Analysis

-\end{theorem} \begin{remark} The additional assumptions $\{\sigma_{i}^2\}_{i=1}^d$ are different from each other and $\sigma_{(1)}^2/(\sigma_{(r)}^2-\sigma_{(r+1)}^2)<C_{\sigma}$ for some universal constant $C_{\sigma}$ are for technical consideration.
+\end{theorem} The proof is given in Appendix \ref{thm: recover PCA ap}.
+The condition $d \gg r$ means that there exists a sufficiently small constant $c>0$ independent of $d$ and $r$ such that $r / d < c$ holds.
+The additional assumptions $\{\sigma_{i}^2\}_{i=1}^d$ are different from each other and $\sigma_{(1)}^2/(\sigma_{(r)}^2-\sigma_{(r+1)}^2)<C_{\sigma}$ for some universal constant $C_{\sigma}$ are made to ensure the identifiability of top-$r$ eigenspace.
 We need these conditions to guarantee the uniqueness of $U_{\AEN}$.
-As an extreme example, the top-$r$ eigenspace of identity matrix can be any $r$-dimensional subspace and thus not unique.
-To avoid discussing such arbitrariness of the output, we make these assumptions to guarantee the separability of the eigenspace. \end{remark}
+As an extreme example, the top-$r$ eigenspace of the identity matrix can be any $r$-dimensional subspace and thus not unique.
+To avoid discussing such arbitrariness of the output, we make these assumptions to guarantee the separability of the eigenspace.

 Then we investigate the feature recovery ability of the self-supervised contrastive learning approach.